-Whether your focus is on Product Differentiation, Product Innovation, or any kind of product strategy, you cannot simply ignore Market Price Analysis and Competition.
-Because you do not want to lose Brand Value.
-Therefore, Price Intel and Market analysis are important factors.
+Whether your focus – Differentiation, Innovation, or Strategy, you cannot ignore Market Price Analysis and Competition.
+You do not want to lose Brand Value and thus, Price Intel and Market Analysis are critical.

-When Apple first introduced innovative and trendsetting products namely – iPhone and iPod, it was able to label price without much consideration on competitors.
-Nevertheless, Apple had to implement a Retailer Strategy, i.e., offered special incentives to retailers to maintain price within the MAP (Minimum Advertised Price).
+When Apple first introduced the innovative and trendsetting iPhone and iPod, it could label price without much consideration of competitors.
+Nevertheless, Apple had to implement a Retailer Strategy, i.e., offered special incentives to retailers to maintain price within MAP (Minimum Advertised Price).

-In contrast, Nike produces a variety of Trail Running Shoes, but so do its competitors – Reebok, New Balance, Asics, Adidas, FILA, Puma, etc. Top Brands like Nike need to check how top competitors are pricing for a similar line of products.
+In contrast, Nike produces a variety of Trail Running Shoes, but so do its competitors – New Balance, Asics, Adidas, FILA, etc. Top Brands like Nike must check how top competitors are pricing for a similar line of product.
 Pricing too high can lead to BRAND SWITCHING while pricing too low can lead to BRAND EROSION.

 As a manufacturer, the wise question to ask is –

-Is Market Price affecting Product or Brand Performance?
+Is Market Price affecting my Product or Brand Performance?

 In a competitive market, PRICE is crucial to Product Performance.
 It drives the behavior of consumers in purchasing decisions.
-It also has a psychological impact on the consumer which sets a certain impression and affects BRAND IMAGE.
+It also has a psychological impact on the consumer thatsets a certain impression and affects BRAND IMAGE.
 Generally, higher-priced products are perceived as “Premium” and vice–versa.

-For example, Tiffany, a luxury brand markets its products as a Specialty product, i.e., high priced with a focus on a segment of customers who are willing to pay the extra dollar.
+For example, Tiffany, a luxury brand markets its products as Specialty, i.e., high priced with a focus on a customer segment who are willing to pay the extra dollar.
 They believe the value received is worth the price.
 Hypothetically, if Tiffany changes its Marketing Strategy and lowers price to target all customer segments, there is a high chance of BRAND IMAGE devaluation and Market Placement Strategy changes from Specialty to Convenience Products.

 What is the Solution?

-Competitor Price Intelligence (CPI) Tool plays a key role.
-It helps Manufacturers and Brands Monitor MAP Violation among the retailers.
+Competitor Price Intelligence (CPI) solutions plays a key role.
+It helps Manufacturers and Brands Monitor MAP Violation among the sellers.
 Besides, it can identify, track, and analyze related SKUs based on Product Features and Attributes that match a competitor’s product.
-The tool provides various intel and reports on Price Trends, Competitors’ Pricing Strategies, and Market Growth trends.
+The tool provides various intel and reports on Price Trends, Competitors’ Pricing Strategies, MAP Violators and Market Growth trends.